Gedaliah ibn Yahya ben Joseph: Biography

 Born in Imola, Italy, the son of Joseph ibn Yahya ben Solomon and Abigail.
-In his early years he studied in Ferrara under Abraham Rovigo, later settling down in Rovigo, where he remained until 1562 when the burning of the Talmud took place in Italy.
+In his early years he studied in Ferrara, later settling down in Rovigo, where he remained until 1562 when the burning of the Talmud took place in Italy.
 Following this he briefly lived in Salonica, moving back to Imola in 1567.
 He was later expelled with other Jews by Pope Pius V, and suffering a loss of 10,000 gold pieces, he went to Pesaro, and thence to Ferrara, where he remained till 1575.
 During the ensuing eight years he led a wandering life, and finally settled in Alexandria, which perhaps is where he died in 1587.
-Another theory "...indicates that Gedaliah did not die in Alexandria, Egypt, but in Alessandria, a town sixty to seventy miles northwest of Genoa, Italy, along the road to Turin."
+Another theory "indicates that Gedaliah did not die in Alexandria, Egypt, but in Alessandria, a town sixty to seventy miles northwest of Genoa, Italy, along the road to Turin."

+Shalshelet ha-Ḳabbalah

-Ibn Yayha's chief work was the Sefer Shalshelet ha-Ḳabbalah, called also Sefer Yaḥya, on which he labored for more than forty years.
-This work is not without defects, having suffered either by reason of the author's itinerant mode of life or through faulty copying of the original manuscript.
+Ibn Yayha's 1587 chronology is of significance in Jewish historiography.
+The Chain of Oral Tradition, also called the Book of Yahya (Sefer Yahya), which he labored on for more than forty years.
+It included a justification of Aristotelian and Neoplatonic philosophy.
+This work is not without defects, having suffered either because of the author's itinerant mode of life or through faulty copying of the original manuscript.
 Its contents are as follows: